alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 3. Can we use Get to rend request in body?
 4. How to log every request?
 5. How to do autentification in Web Api?
+6. How to catch exeptions in Web Api?

 SQL